 Most marital advice is based of the subjective opinion of the therapist or counselor.
 Renowned clinical psychologist and marriage researcher, Dr John Gottman, took a different approach.
 Using decades of scientific research, he discovered why marriages truly fail, and the seven principles for making marriage work.
 These principles have been proven to work for almost any relationship–be it healthy marriages or relationships on the rocks.
-In this summary of The Seven Principles of Making Marriage Work, we’ll outline the 7 principles with a few sample activities that couples can use to strengthen and deepen their relationships, do get our complete book summary bundle in text, graphic and audio formats.
+In this free version of The Seven Principles of Making Marriage Work summary, we’ll briefly outline the 7 principles.
+For more details and sample activities you can use to strengthen and deepen their relationships, do get our complete book summary bundle in text, graphic and audio formats.

 Research shows that people who’re happily married are healthier and live longer compared to those with unhappy marriages.
 People from unhappy marriages are also more prone to sickness, and their children are more likely to experience stress and behavioral/adjustment problems.
 Yet, over a 47-year period, about 67% of first marriages end in divorce, with half of all divorces happening in the first 7 years.
 Most of these marriages were initially satisfying, but turned sour as couples started to take things for granted.